rabobank-nederland/omnikassa-sdk-doc/README.md

 possible for the customer to choose another payment method.
 The only options are to approve or cancel the payment after selecting the bank.

-The second improvement applies only to iDEAL and allows the customer to also select his or her bank in the web shop.
+The second improvement applies only to iDEAL and allows the customer to also select his or her bank in the webshop.
 For this the SDK provides functionality to retrieve the list of participating banks.
 For a technical description on how to obtain this list please consult [Request available iDEAL issuers](#request-available-ideal-issuers).
-The returned list of banks can then be used to populate another select box in the web shop that becomes visible after the customer has selected iDEAL as payment brand.
+The returned list of banks can then be used to populate another select box in the webshop that becomes visible after the customer has selected iDEAL as payment brand.

-Once the bank has been selected the web shop needs to include the ID of the bank in the `paymentBrandMetaData` field in addition to the above-mentioned `paymentBrand` the `paymentBrandForce` fields.
+Once the bank has been selected the webshop needs to include the ID of the bank in the `paymentBrandMetaData` field in addition to the above-mentioned `paymentBrand` the `paymentBrandForce` fields.
 The `paymentBrandMetaData` field is a key-value map.
 To specify the bank include an entry in this map with key 'issuerId' and as value the ID of the bank as specified in the issuer list, for example 'RABONL2U'.

-By implementing these 2 improvements in the web shop the customer will be immediately redirected to the iDEAL page of the selected bank after announcing the order to authorize the transaction.
+By implementing these 2 improvements in the webshop the customer will be immediately redirected to the iDEAL page of the selected bank after announcing the order to authorize the transaction.

 A final optimization can be achieved by setting the `skipHppResultPage` field in the order announcement to `true`.
-After authorizing the transaction in the iDEAL page of the selected bank, the customer will be immediately redirected back to the web shop.
+After authorizing the transaction in the iDEAL page of the selected bank, the customer will be immediately redirected back to the webshop.
 The success page (also referred to as the “Thank You” page) of the hosted payment pages will be skipped in this case.

 <a name="customer-name-dashboard"></a>